-From its peaceful and idyllic situ, High Park is a unique cottage offering high levels of comfort and a real home from home feel.
+From its peaceful and idyllic situ, High Park is a unique cottage offering a real home from home feel.
 Once visited, never forgotten.

 Torver is an undiscovered gem, home to two cracking local pubs, only a 20 minute walk to the shores of Coniston Water, brilliantly located for fell walking and has some of the best mountain biking around.

 The amenities of Coniston village are all also within walking distance, a pleasant 3 miles stroll along the old railway line footpath.
 Alternative footpaths are also nearby, heading towards the lake, into the surrounding fells or up The Old Man of Coniston.

 Access is gained from the back door through a cloakroom with Belfast sink and tiled floor, excellent for disrobing of outdoor gear prior to entering the country kitchen.
 Though well equipped with all mod cons, gas hob, electric oven, microwave, fridge & dishwasher the kitchen also has a real rural feel.
 There's also a utility room with freezer, washing machine & tumble dryer, perfect should you need to revitalise any outdoor clothing.